-Bernie Sanders pays his staff interns $12 per hour while campaigning for a minimum wage increase to $15 per hour.
+Bernie Sanders pays his interns $12 an hour.

 In January 2016, a meme criticizing Democratic presidential candidate Bernie Sanders for only paying his "staff interns" $12 an hour while simultaneously campaigning to raise the national minimum wage of $15 an hour began circulating online.
 The meme attempted to paint Sanders as a hypocrite, accusing the senator of giving himself a "pass" on his proposed policy: